floooh/sokol-samples/README.md

 > ./fips run triangle-sapp
 ...
 ```
-The last command should install and run the ```triangle-sapp``` sample on your
+The last command should install and run the ```triangle-sapp``` sample on the
 connected Android device.

-To debug Android applications I'd recommend using Android Studio with
+To debug Android applications I recommend using Android Studio with
 "Profile or debug APK".
 You can find the compiled APK files under
 ```../fips-deploy/[project]/[config]```.